 Nausea and vomiting are less common with chemotherapy today, thanks to newer cancer drugs and medicines to treat these side effects or prevent them.
-When they do happen, nausea and vomiting tend to be less severe and pass more quickly than in past years.
+When they do happen, they tend to be less severe and pass more quickly than in the past.

 Different drugs work for different people, and you may need more than one drug to get relief.
-Be sure to tell your doctor or nurse if you feel very nauseated, have vomited for more than a day, or if the vomiting is so bad that you cannot keep liquids down.
-You could become dehydrated.
-Dehydration can cause serious problems if it is not treated.
+Be sure to tell your doctor or nurse if you feel very queasy, have been throwing up for more than a day, or if it's so bad that you can't keep liquids down.
+That could lead to dehydration, which can cause serious problems if not treated.

 Rest after eating, but don’t lie down.
 Sit up, keeping your head higher than your feet.

-If you feel nauseated when you first wake up, keep a box of crackers on your nightstand and eat a few before getting out of bed.
-Or try eating a high-protein snack such as lean meat or cheese before going to bed.
+If you feel queasy when you first wake up, keep a box of crackers on your nightstand and eat a few before getting out of bed.
+Or try having a high-protein snack such as lean meat or cheese before going to bed.
 (Protein stays in your stomach longer than other foods.)

 Your body can lose a lot of water and nutrients from repeated vomiting.
 If you vomit more than three times a day and you don't drink enough fluids, you could become dehydrated.